 In addition, scholars, philosophers and artists were attracted by the liberalization at that time.

 Among the first professors at the 1833 founded University of Zurich were Lorenz Oken, Ludwig Snell, Johann Lukas Schönlein, Ferdinand Hitzig, Julius Fröbel and David Friedrich Strauss.
 They were followed by Theodor Mommsen, Friedrich Theodor Vischer, Jakob Moleschott, Eberhard Schrader, Friedrich Albert Lange, Wilhelm Wundt, Eduard Hitzig, Wilhelm Windelband, Richard Avenarius and later Constantin von Monakow, Ernst Meumann, Friedrich Wilhelm Foerster and Gustav Störring.

-1855 the Polytechnic was founded - later called Federal Institute of Technology (ETH).
-Here we have Carl Culmann, Rudolf Clausius, Franz Reuleaux and Francesco de Sanctis.
+1855 the Polytechnic was founded – later called Federal Institute of Technology (ETH).
+Here we have Carl Culmann, Rudolf Clausius, Franz Reuleaux, Francesco de Sanctis and Julius Wilhelm Richard Dedekind.
 The impressive building is from Gottfried Semper (1864).
 1866 came Georg Kinkel as professor of archaeology and history of art, 1873 the engineer Ludwig Tetmajer von Przerwa, 1875 the mathematician Georg Ferdinand Frobenius, 1892 the turbine engineer Aurel Stodola and the mathematician Adolf Hurwitz, 1905 the chemist Richard Willstätter.